hapax/hapax.github.io/assets/teaching.md

 #### Example: the mean value theorem

-Let's do an example to see what this could look like in practice.
-Our mountain will be the *mean value theorem*, an important result about derivatives.
+Our first mountain will be the *mean value theorem*.
-Instead of scaling the mountain and giving a fully rigorous proof, we will content ourselves with a good prospect from lower elevations.
+Instead of scaling the mountain and giving a fully rigorous proof, we will content ourselves with a good prospect from lower elevations, in the form of a *visual proof*.

 Suppose we have some function $f(x)$ defined for $a \leq x \leq b$.
 This is pictured on the Cartesian plane below.